sonjaynicolay/MechaCar_Statistical_Analysis/README.md

 * The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?

+At this time there is some discrepency with the data from Lot 3.
+As we can see the variance is more than double the total summary amount.
+At this time Lot 1 and Lot 2 meet the design specifications.
+The total summary is also within range.
+It would be best to use scrap Lot 3.

 ***